Decentralized Finance (DeFi): DappRadar’s Ultimate Guide

 Why are there so many decentralized exchanges?

-Decentralized exchanges such as Uniswap exist in an open-source way, which means that anybody with the development knowledge can come along and essentially fork or copy and paste Uniswaps code into another dapp, giving it a new name with almost identical functionality.
+Also, Decentralized exchanges such as Uniswap exist in an open-source way, meaning anybody with the necessary development knowledge can come along and essentially fork or copy and paste Uniswap’s code into another dapp, giving it a new name with almost identical functionality.

-When a dapp is forked, it complements the original protocol’s design and functionality, but it can essentially bring about competition in a small space.
-At writing, Uniswap has been forked more than 220 times.
-While OlympusDAO has over 100 forks in existence.
+When a dapp is forked, it complements the original protocol’s design and functionality but can essentially bring about competition in a small space.
+Uniswap has been forked thousands of times, and so has OlympusDAO.

 How to make money in DeFi?